 We are off to go and explore the beautiful East Coast and find some of the best 4×4 trails in KZN.
 KwaZulu-Natal boasts a variety of terrains to go and conquer, whether sandy drives, grassy plains and river crossings.
 Where you can enjoy the feeling of summer year-round.

 We have chosen some trails that features different difficulty levels for your skill set.
-Have a look at our favourite 4×4 trails in KZN below and see our favourite trails in South Africa and Gauteng too!
+Have a look at our favourite 4×4 trails in KZN below.

 If you think we’ve left out any amazing 4×4 spots, leave your comment below so that we can go check them out!

 Let’s just start our adventure by understanding what the different trail ratings mean and remember to ensure that you stay within your skill level when deciding on a 4×4 destination: